Lauraems1/busstopinganimated.github.io/README.md

-# Real Time Bus Tracker
+# Real Time Bus Tracking

 ## Description of Project:
 This exercise shows how a marker moves through bus stops from MIT to Harvard.
 The marker moves from one stop to another after certain quantity of seconds.